AviatrixSystems/Docs/Support/support_center_openvpn_gateway.rst

 There are different options to find this information:

-  * Please look at "Controller > Troubleshoot > Diagnostics > VPN User"
+  * Please look at "Controller > OpenVPN > Troubleshooting > VPN USER HISTORY SEARCH section"
   * You can look for a `disconnect log <https://docs.aviatrix.com/HowTos/AviatrixLogging.html#id1>`_ if you have `external logging feature  <https://docs.aviatrix.com/HowTos/AviatrixLogging.html#aviatrix-log-format-for-log-management-systems>`_ turned on.
   * You could also look at our `REST API <https://api.aviatrix.com/?version=latest#79695109-338c-4569-8f6c-824eb5ed5602>`_ to get this data.